Houston Wills Attorney

 children or grandchildren.
 You may also wish to include an inventory of

-want to include.
-A Houston estate planning lawyer from Law Office of Kathryn
+trusts that you want to include.
+A Houston estate planning lawyer from Law Office

-Marteeny can help you make sound decisions and craft a will that will
+of Kathryn Marteeny can help you make sound decisions and craft a will

 Please call our office today at (713) 936-2300 to schedule an appointment!